Why customer segmentation is important

 How many purchases does someone need to make to be a customer of your business?
 One, two, three?
 Do you know?

-Example two: Are you a Fan of O2
+Customer value segmentation example two: Are you a Fan of O2

 In a recent seminar at Marketing Week Live.
 Jonathan Earle Head of Customer Strategy and Development from O2 gave a keynote speech about ‘Fans’.
 O2 define a customer as a ‘Fan’, and define a ‘Fan’ as someone who will forgive them when they f**k up.